 But in the case of divorce, your VA loan entitlement could be restored through refinancing the Veteran off the loan, selling the home, having the civilian assume the mortgage or seeking a release of liability.

 VA loan entitlement is complex even under the best circumstances.
 This means that complicated situations like divorce can make your entitlement exceedingly difficult to navigate.
-To gain more clarity on your entitlement, contact a home loan specialist.

 Answer a few questions below to speak with a specialist about what your military service has earned you.